Personal Training vs. independent training at the gym: what works better?

 Disadvantages of Personal Training

 Although the benefits of personal training are compelling, there are also disadvantages.
-The most obvious is the price.
+The most obvious one is the price.
 Personal training is substantially more expensive than training independently.
 This was not specifically addressed in the studies, but is an important consideration in practice.
-In addition, there is less flexibility: the customer must adapt to the trainer's agenda.
-Finally, personal guidance may be experienced as too intense or performance-oriented for some people.
+In addition, there is less flexibility.
+Trainer and client coordinate the agenda together.
+Finally, personal training may be experienced as too intense or performance-oriented for some people.

 Who is Personal Training for?